shipyardapp/Shipyard-Documentation/docs/data-packages/dbt-core/dbt-core-set-up-dbt.md

       keyfile: "{{ env_var('BIGQUERY_KEYFILE') }}"
 ```
 :::note
 You'll note that the keyfile above is denoted as an environment variable.
-We will send that in as an environment variable inside of Shipyard to protect it from being seen.
+We will send that in as an environment variable inside of Platform to protect it from being seen.
 :::
 2. Create a new file in your root directory of your dbt project called `execute_dbt.py`.
 3. Paste this code block for the content of `execute_dbt.py`: